python/cpython/Doc/library/os.rst

 .. data:: path

-   The corresponding operating system dependent standard module for pathname operations, such as :mod:`posixpath` or :mod:`macpath`.
+   The corresponding operating system dependent standard module for pathname operations, such as :mod:`posixpath` or :mod:`ntpath`.
 Thus, given the proper imports, ``os.path.split(file)`` is equivalent to but more portable than ``posixpath.split(file)``.
 Note that this is also an importable module: it may be imported directly as :mod:`os.path`.